Yoshi's bow-fingered gecko

-Yoshi's bow-fingered gecko (Cyrtodactylus yoshii) s a species of lizard in the family Gekkonidae.
+Yoshi's bow-fingered gecko (Cyrtodactylus yoshii) is a species of lizard in the family Gekkonidae.
 The species is endemic to Malaysia.

 Etymology

 The specific name, yoshii, is in honor of Japanese biologist Ryozo Yoshii (died ca. 1999).

 Geographic range

 C. yoshii is found in the Malaysian state of Sabah on the island of Borneo.

 Habitat

 The preferred natural habitat of C. yoshii is forest, where it can be found on the trunks of trees and on the walls of man-made structures.

 Description

 Large and robust for its genus, C. yoshii may attain a snout-to-vent length (SVL) of 9.6 cm.

 Diet

 C. yoshii preys upon large insects.

 Reproduction

 C. yoshii is oviparous, but further details of its reproductive habits are unknown.